- Faith and Worship

-Why do we receive ashes on Ash Wednesday?
-Are Sundays part of Lent?
 What are the rules about fasting and abstinence?
-Why should we perform acts of penance?
+Why should we perform penance?
 Why can't we eat meat on Fridays?
-What is the significance of the color purple during Lent?
-Learn the answers to these questions and much more.
+Learn the answers to these questions and more.

-Sample these recipes submitted by Arkansas Catholic readers who shared dozens of their favorite meatless meals, which are divided into the categories of main dishes, casseroles, soups and side dishes.
+Sample these meatless recipes from Arkansas Catholic readers divided into main dishes, casseroles, soups and side dishes.
 Are you hungry yet?

 These activities incorporate prayer, fasting and almsgiving specific to children, teens and young adults to help them experience Lent in a deeper way.